I grew up in Mississauga, a suburb of Toronto. But I spent most of my time in gymnasiums, upside down on my hands.

-Music, film, literature, good food, physical activity and travel.
+Music, film, literature, language, good food, physical activity and travel.

 Jackie received her PhD (2011) and MSc (2005) in Health and Behavioural Science from the Dalla Lana School of Public Health at the University of Toronto.
 Her thesis supervisor was Dr. Alejandro Jadad and her committee members were Dr. Lorraine Ferris and Dr. Joel Katz.
 For her doctoral dissertation, she examined the role of online communities as a source of supportive care for breast cancer survivors.
 This research included the first systematic review of online communities and groups on Facebook for breast cancer survivors, as well as a survey of the online support use of a national sample of peer support providers, and a theoretical examination of the conditions that influence their adoption of online communities as coping resources.

 For her Master’s thesis, Jackie investigated the information needs of breast cancer patients in pain.
 This work led to the development of the Virtual Coach for Pain Management, a web-based clinical appointment preparation tool, which coaches patients to prepare questions to ask their health care team about their pain.
 As an undergraduate, she studied Physiology and Neuroscience at McGill University in Montreal, Quebec.

 Outside of academia, Jackie is known for her unique hand and head balancing skills – a testament to her previous career as a gymnast and member of the Canadian National Artistic Gymnastics Team.